-We redeemed \$0.9 million of Series B-3 Preferred OP Units in the three months ended March 31, 2010.
+We redeemed \$0.9 million of Series B-3 Preferred OP Units in the six months ended June 30, 2010.

-Our Operating Partnership had \$35.8 million of convertible Preferred OP Units that were redeemable January 1, 2014.
 In February 2010, our Operating Partnership completed a ten year extension on the redemption date associated with the \$35.8 million convertible Preferred OP Units to January 1, 2024.
-The Preferred OP Units provided for an annual preferred rate that was the greater of the 10 year U.S. Treasury bond yield in effect as of January 2nd each calendar year plus, a spread of 239 basis points or 6.5 percent, but no greater than 8.6 percent.
 In connection with the extension, the maximum annual preferred rate on the Preferred OP Units was increased to 9.0 percent from 8.6 percent.
 These Preferred OP Units are convertible into 526,212 common shares based on a conversion price of \$68 per share.